 The subject site has been under the same ownership for over three years.
-The Lessee is John R. Christensen who has owned the leasehold improvements for over three years.
+The Lessee is Lila Davis and Guy Clatterbuck, who have owned the leasehold improvements for over three years.
 The subject is not currently listed for sale and there are no known offers to purchase the subject property at this time.
-The subject was previously listed for sale as a leasehold on 6/17/2013 for \$89,000 and was on the market for 626 days before the listing was cancelled (MLS#20134069).
 The purpose of the appraisal is for decision making purposes concerning a potential sale of the said subject properties.